thv92/hubot-thought-re/README.md

 ## Installation

-In hubot project repo, add project to:
+In hubot project repo, run:

-`yourHubot/node-modules`

-Remember to remove .git and .gitignore directory afterwards
+`npm install hubot-thought-re --save`

 Then add **hubot-thought-re** to your `external-scripts.json`: